 Why everyone in a blended family needs to let go of "should"

 We all have very set ideas of how our lives should look.
-What careers we’re supposed to have, the types of houses we’re supposed to live in, the cars we’re supposed to drive—whatever certain set of metrics that, when added up, lets us say to ourselves: “Yes, I have arrived.
-This is how life should be.”
+What careers we're supposed to have, the types of houses we're supposed to live in, whatever certain set of metrics that, when added up, lets us say to ourselves: "Yes, this is how life should be."

 We set the same invisible standards for our family life, too.
 What a partnership or marriage should look like.
 How a family should act together.
 How kids should be raised and how they should behave.
 How much time a family should spend together.
-How much family members should love each other.
-How much a stepparent should love their stepkid.
+What a stepparent's role should look like.

 In a blended family, nothing looks like you ever imagined your family would look back in your pre-stepparenting days.

 Maybe you thought your courtship should include tons of candlelit dinners and romance and getaway vacations?
 Ummm NOPE—not if you're dating someone with kids, where your smoochy grownup time is severely limited and your partnership is inextricably linked with your relationship to your partner's kids.